 In Robin, your organization's office is made up of buildings, spaces, desks, and users.
 The chart below shows how the average company would be organized.

 Click the image for a larger version.

-A campus is a group of buildings and an optional setting in Robin, available on the Enterprise plan.
+A campus is a group of buildings and an optional setting in Robin, available on the Premier plan.
 You might refer to campuses by city or country (Boston Office, Singapore), whereas buildings in a campus could be East/West, nicknames, or street addresses.
 Employees in a campus have in-person meetings with each other, even if they are located in different buildings.

 Locations for your office which could have physical addresses.
 Depending on how large your organization is, it could be anything from "East Coast HQ" “Boston office” “11 Farnsworth”.
 A building contains spaces, which are optionally organized by level.

 Identifies a floor in a building.
 If your company occupies space on floors 3, 4, and 9 in a building, spaces can be grouped accordingly.
 Levels are optional, your spaces will be organized by building as a default.

 Spaces belong to a building, and, if applicable, a level.
 These are most commonly rooms inside of your office, such as conference rooms and on demand spaces.
 You can also use spaces as a way of marking departments or common areas such as the cafeteria.
 Each space can be created for either scheduling or reserving desks.
 Spaces for scheduling may have calendars, devices, and other information connected with it.
 Users interact with spaces directly, meaning you can easily switch the associated calendars or devices without interrupting anyone.

 You can think of the hierarchy like this: Acme Inc (Organization) > San Francisco (Campus) > 25 Broadway (Building) > Floor 3 (Level) > Conference Room (Space) > Marketing (Desk group) > Desk 1 (Desk)